-We are no longer accepting applications for the 2016 scholarship program.
+We are currently accepting applications for the 2017 scholarship program.

-Congratulations Samadi Rose-Morgan, Emerald Lake, and Mady Frellick!
+Congratulations to our 2016, scholarship recipients, Samadi Rose-Morgan, Emerald Lake, and Mady Frellick!

 About the Program

 The Lunenburg Folk Harbour Society is pleased to celebrate folklore and music traditions of Lunenburg County and promote heritage education through the Jim Pittman Music Scholarship Program.